88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fn_160"></a>[242:XXXVI](#fr_160) The sun disappearing, as we say, 'below the earth,' or, as the Chinese writer conceives it, I into the midst of, or within the earth,' sufficiently indicates the obscuration or wounding of brightness, -- the repression and resistance of the good and bright.

-King Wăn was not of the line of Shang.
+[king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou) was not of the line of Shang.
 Though opposed and persecuted by its sovereign, he could pursue his own course, till his line came in the end to supersede the other.
 It could not be so with the count of Kî, who was a member of the House of Shang.
 He could do nothing that would help on its downfall.

 <a name="fn_161"></a>[242:XXXVII](#fr_161) Paragraph 1 first explains the statement of the [p.
 243](#p-243) **Tuàn**, about the wife, represented by line 2; and then proceeds to the husband, represented by line 5.
 The two trigrams become representative of the family circle, and the wide world without it.
 In the reference to heaven and earth it is not supposed that they are really husband and wife; but in their relation and positions they symbolise that social relation and the individuals in it.

 Paragraph 2, more closely rendered, would be -- 'That in [**Jiā Rén ䷤**](e5aeb6e4babajiaren.md) there is an authoritative ruler is a way of naming father and mother.'
 Does the writer mean to say that while the assertion of authority was indispensable in a family, that authority must have combined in it both force and gentleness?

 <a name="fn_162"></a>[243:XXXVIII](#fr_162) In paragraph 1 we have first an explanation of the meaning of [**Kuí ䷥**](e79dbdkui.md) from the symbolism of Fû-hsî.
 Then follows [p.
-244](#p-244) an explanation from that ascribed to king Wăn, where **Duì ☱** represents the youngest daughter and **Lí ☲** the second.
+244](#p-244) an explanation from that ascribed to [king Wén](https://en.wikipedia.org/wiki/King_Wen_of_Zhou), where **Duì ☱** represents the youngest daughter and **Lí ☲** the second.
 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors observe that in many hexagrams we have two daughters dwelling together, but that only in this and 49 ([**䷰**](e99da9ge.md)) is attention called to it.
 The reason, they say, is that in those two diagrams the sisters are the second and third daughters, while in the others one of them is the eldest, whose place and superiority are fixed, so that between her and either of the others there can be no division or collision.

 About what is said, in paragraph 2, on the weak line, as advanced and acting above, see the note on hexagram 35.